Nishanth1810/git-pull-error-demo/README.md

 # git-pull-error-demo
-This is a remote change causing conflict.
+This is a rem

-Remote update from GitHub.
+This is a REMOTE conflicting change.